douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * fortikaĵo - fortress
 * forto - strength
 * forĝi - to forge
+* forĵeti - to discard
 * forŝiriĝi - to be torn off
+* fosaĵo - ditch
+* fosi - to dig
 * fotilo - camera
 * foto - photo
 * fotografaĵo - photograph